coding-wisely/taskallama/README.md

 **Taskallama** is a Laravel package that provides seamless integration with Ollama's LLM API.
 It simplifies generating AI-powered content, from professional task writing to conversational agents, with minimal effort.
 Whether you're building a task management system, an HR assistant for job posts, or blog content generation, Taskallama has you covered.

+**Why i built it?** Simple reasons - i want to implement a ai helper on or Project and task management system at [Taskavel.com](https://taskavel.com) to help me quickly scaffold the task.
+We gonna use it also on our another SaaS project, Advanced ATS system at [Bagel.blue](https://bagel.blue) to make it easy to create a Job Postings.

 ---

 ## Features